ovh/docs/pages/platform/kubernetes-k8s/installing-operator/guide.en-gb.md

 ### Deploy the operator in Kubernetes

-Perhaps you think:
+Maybe you think:
-> ok my operator turn on my computer but how can I deploy it on my Kubernetes cluster ?
+> ok my operator turns on my computer, but how can I deploy it on my Kubernetes cluster?

 And you're right, the goal of our operator is to be independent and manage automatically all requests !